Fukushima nuclear accident (Unit 2 Reactor): Cooling problems

-It was believed that around 23:00 JST, the 4 m long fuel rods in the reactor were fully exposed for the second time.
 At 00:30 JST on 15 March, NHK ran a live press conference with TEPCO stating that the water level had sunk under the rods once again and pressure in the vessel was raised.
 The utility said that the hydrogen explosion at Unit 3 might have caused a glitch in the cooling system of Unit 2: Four out of five water pumps being used to cool the Unit 2 reactor had failed after the explosion at Unit 3.
 In addition, the last pump had briefly stopped working when its fuel ran out.
 To replenish the water, the contained pressure would have to be lowered first by opening a valve of the vessel.
 The unit's air flow gauge was accidentally turned off and, with the gauge turned off, flow of water into the reactor was blocked leading to full exposure of the rods.
-As of 04:11 JST on 15 March, water was being pumped into the reactor of Unit 2 again.
+Water was later pumped into Unit 2 again by 04:11 JST.

-At Thursday 23 June Tepco-workers entered the building of reactor 2, to install a provisional gauge for measuring the water level inside the reactor.
-The original device was damaged in March.
-Next Saturday 25 June Tepco reported, that it was still not possible to obtain accurate data on the water level and pressure of this reactor.
-The temperature near the containment vessel is very high, because of this the gauge did not function properly: the water inside the tubes of the gauge was evaporated.

 It was later revealed that workers were minutes from restoring power to the standby liquid control (SLC) system pumps in unit 2 as a way to inject borated water once the RCIC shut down and had spent hours laying cable from a generator truck to the unit 2 power center when the unit 1 explosion occurred.
 This damaged the cable preventing this method from being used.
 It is possible this system could have prevented a complete meltdown as it took hours after the explosion until injection using fire trucks could be started.

-Explosion
+Hydrogen explosion

-An explosion was heard after 06:14 JST on 15 March in Unit 2, possibly damaging the pressure-suppression system at the bottom part of the containment vessel.
+After Unit 3 exploded from built up hydrogen gas, the debris blew holes through the walls of Unit 2.
+It was initially hoped that these holes would vent any hydrogen gas coming from Unit 2 and prevent a similar explosion.
+This unfortunately did not hold true as an explosion was heard after 06:14 JST on 15 March in Unit 2, possibly damaging the pressure-suppression system at the bottom part of the containment vessel.
 The radiation level was reported as exceeding the legal limit, and the plant's operator started to evacuate all non-essential workers from the plant.
 Only a minimum crew of 50 men, also referred to as the Fukushima 50, was left at the site.
 Soon after, radiation equivalent dose rates had risen to 8.2 mSv/h around two hours after the explosion and again down to 2.4 mSv/h, shortly after.
 Three hours after the explosion, the rates had risen to 11.9 mSv/h.